 - Populates the /etc/vxfendg file with this disk group information - Populates the /etc/vxfenmode file on each cluster node with the I/O fencing mode information and with the SCSI-3 disk policy information - 9 Verify and confirm the I/O fencing configuration information that the installer summarizes. - 10 Review the output as the configuration program does the following: - Stops VCS and I/O fencing on each node. - Configures disk-based I/O fencing and starts the I/O fencing process. - Updates the VCS configuration file main.cf if necessary. - Copies the /etc/vxfenmode file to a date and time suffixed file /etc/vxfenmode-date-time.
-This backup file is useful if any future fencing configuration fails. - Starts VCS on each node to make sure that the SFHA is cleanly configured to use the I/O fencing feature.

-- 11 Review the output as the configuration program displays the location of the log files, the summary files, and the response files. - 12 Configure the Coordination Point agent to monitor the coordinator disks.
+This backup file is useful if any future fencing configuration fails. - Updates the I/O fencing configuration file /etc/vxfenmode. - Starts VCS on each node to make sure that the SFHA is cleanly configured to use the I/O fencing feature. - 11 Review the output as the configuration program displays the location of the log files, the summary files, and the response files. - 12 Configure the Coordination Point Agent.